ttristann/calculator-react/README.md

 # calculator-react

-trying to git push from pc
+trying to git push from pc, part 2